 - Experience in or knowledge of philanthropy, academic philanthropy research and/or related areas and the capability of translating this knowledge to practical recommendations

-- Experience in effectively using relevant social media outlets (including LinkedIN, Twitter) and ad campaigns
+- Experience in effectively using relevant social media outlets (including LinkedIn) and ad campaigns

-- Knowledgeable about and experience in working with WordPress and MailChimp, Zoom
+- Knowledgeable about and experience in working with WordPress, Teams, Zoom

-- Experience in building new partnerships or acquiring donors and/or fundraising
+- Experience in and comfortable building new partnerships or acquiring donors and/or fundraising

 - Professional working language: English

 - Permit to work within the European Economic Area and/or Switzerland